greysoft/naf/README.txt

+NAF (Network Application Framework) is an open-source framework for non-blocking sockets I/O and timers.
-NAF (Network Application Framework) is a Java API that implements a reactive event-driven framework based on the NIO interface, that supports non-blocking I/O over TCP, UDP and SSL.
+It is a Java API that implements a reactive event-driven framework based on the NIO interface, that supports non-blocking I/O over TCP, UDP and SSL.
 It is distributed under the terms of the GNU Affero General Public License, Version 3 (AGPLv3).

 Home page: http://www.greyware.co.uk/naf